sdz14/GEO2441/README.md

 var countryShps = ee.FeatureCollection("USDOS/LSIB_SIMPLE/2017")
                                   .filter(ee.Filter.eq("country_co", "US"));
 ```
-Breaking the code down, we can see that we declared our variable using `var countryShps` and assigned it to `ee.FeatureCollection("USDOS/LSIB_SIMPLE/2017")`.
-After this, we "filtered" the dataset to only show the country we are interested in (in my case USA) by using a "filter" method `.filter(ee.Filter.eq("country_co", "US")`.
+Breaking the code down, we can see that we declared our variable using `var countryShps` and assigned to it: `ee.FeatureCollection("USDOS/LSIB_SIMPLE/2017")`.
+After this, we "filtered" the dataset to only show the country we are interested in (in my case, USA) by using a "filter" method `.filter(ee.Filter.eq("country_co", "US")`.

 If you imagine the shapefiles we are using as a database with columns and rows corresponding to a result, the "country_co" argument tells Earth Engine to choose from the Country code column within the table, while the "US" argument picks out a country from the said column.

 Go ahead and pick the country you are interested by changing out the second argument within the filter function.
-Refer here for the FIPS Country codes: https://en.wikipedia.org/wiki/List_of_FIPS_country_codes .
+Refer here for the FIPS Country codes: *[https://en.wikipedia.org/wiki/List_of_FIPS_country_codes](https://en.wikipedia.org/wiki/List_of_FIPS_country_codes)*.

 Right, if you did everything correctly, you should have an imported dataset, filtered to your country of interest, which we will use to crop (or "clip" in GIS lingo) our MODIS imagery.